Gharaibeh/aip-assignment3-finalVersion/README.md

 -Logout
 -Support useful warnings and messages
 -Admin area so he can control the patients and doctors.
--Weather service based on doctor/ patientcity
+-Weather service based on doctor/ patient city